SherG/cool-iron/blog/jamstack.md

 For cost or functionality reasons, a business with a complicated site that's running many marketing tools and custom code and has already been build in WordPress or Drupal, may need to stick with what they've got.

 But don't let that deter you from improving your speed and performance.
-After a redesign, <a href="https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fdigital.com%2F&tab=mobile">this massive WordPress site</a> is loading in under a second on desktop and under 3 seconds on mobile.
+After a redesign, <a href="https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fdigital.com%2F&tab=mobile">this massive WordPress site</a> made significant speed gains.

 If you're serious about Drupal performance, <a href="https://www.acquia.com/">go with Acquia</a>.
 More importantly, consult with them on the best way to get optimal speed with your Drupal site.
 They're experts.
-I tapped their expertise when I was managing the Drupal site I mentioned earlier.
+I tapped their expertise back when I was managing the Drupal site I mentioned earlier.
 And I was amazed by the speed and performance results.

 To learn more about how hosting works generally, browse <a href="https://www.whoishostingthis.com/hosting-reviews/">review sites</a>.
 Then talk to developers or agencies who manage WordPress sites that are scoring at 97-100/100 on <a href="https://developers.google.com/speed/pagespeed/insights/">Google Page Speed Insights</a>.
 Skip the agencies producing anything below exceptional Google Page Insight scores.

-Tip: If you're new to Google Page Speed Insights, realize that there is some natural fluctuation in scores: you may click their "Analyze" button 3 times in a row and get slightly different scores.
-Also realize that you should click it several times if you see a low score, because ocassionally there's a "hiccup" in their stats and an ultra-fast site will temporarily display a mediocre score.
+<em>Note: If you're new to Google Page Speed Insights, realize that there is some natural fluctuation in scores: you may click their "Analyze" button 3 times in a row and get slightly different scores.
+Also realize that you should click it several times if you see a low score, because ocassionally there's a "hiccup" in their stats and an ultra-fast site will temporarily display a mediocre score.</em>